Antiemetic drugs are medicines that ease nausea or vomiting. A person might use an over-the-counter or prescription version.

 - other medications, such as chemotherapy

 These medications work by blocking chemical messengers called neurotransmitters, which send information about nausea to the brain.
 Blocking their signals can keep a person from feeling nauseous and vomiting.

 Below, we look at various types of antiemetics, their uses, and their possible side effects.

 Different antiemetic drugs have been designed to address nausea stemming from different causes.
 Below are examples of these medications, grouped by their purposes.

-Some antihistamine medications may help prevent nausea and vomiting caused by motion sickness.
-A few of these medications are available as over-the-counter drugs.
+Medicines called antihistamines may help prevent nausea and vomiting caused by motion sickness, and some are available over the counter.

 These medications desensitize the inner ear to the motion of the head.
-The inner ear plays a significant role in a person’s balance, which can be affected by sitting in a moving car or being on a boat.
+The inner ear plays an important role in balance, and it is sensitive to the movements caused by sitting in a moving car or a boat, for example.